1968 Democratic National Convention protests: National Mobilization Committee to End the War in Vietnam

-In the fall of 1967, members of the National Mobilization Committee to End the War in Vietnam (often referred to as "MOBE"), which was directed by David Dellinger, proposed a massive anti-war demonstration to coincide with the 1968 Democratic National Convention.
+Following the March on the Pentagon in October 1967 which drew 100,000 protesters, David Dellinger's National Mobilization Committee to End the War in Vietnam (often referred to as "MOBE") proposed a massive anti-war demonstration to coincide with the 1968 Democratic National Convention.
 In early 1968, the National Mobilization Committee opened a Chicago office directed by Rennie Davis and Tom Hayden, who were leading political organizers at the time and former leaders of Students for a Democratic Society.

 MOBE was an umbrella organization that included groups who were opposed to American participation in the Vietnam War.
 MOBE was run by a small executive board that set up a general framework for mass demonstrations, sent out invitations to the over 500 groups on its mailing lists, and coordinated activities between the groups.

 MOBE recognized and supported all tactics from marching to civil disobedience.
 MOBE's main aim was to get the largest turnouts at its functions.
-David Dellinger, MOBE chairman, believed that "The tendency to intensify militancy without organizing wide political support [was] self-defeating.
+David Dellinger, MOBE chairman, believed that "the tendency to intensify militancy without organizing wide political support [was] self-defeating.
 But so [was] the tendency to draw way from militancy into milder and more conventional forms of protest."

-For Chicago, MOBE originally planned for two large-scale marches and an end of convention rally at Soldier Field.
+For Chicago, MOBE originally planned for two large-scale marches and an end-of-convention rally at Soldier Field.
 The goal was originally a massive show of force outside the International Amphitheatre.
 MOBE also planned to have workshops and movement centers distributed in 10 parks throughout the city, many in predominantly black areas, to allow demonstrators and participating groups to follow their particular focuses.